I’m guessing you’ve seen the term “growth hacking” floating around here and all over.

 Persuasion Hack #7: Rhyme As Reason Effect

-When I started really getting into psychology if fascinated me how seemingly inconsequential things can matter deeply in our brains.
+When I got into psychology, it was fascinating how seemingly inconsequential things can deeply affect our mind and thinking.

 One of my favorites has to the the rhyme as reason effect.
 The premise?
 Statements that rhyme are seen as more truthful.